hexavik/C-Programming-Questions/Arrays/Multiple_Duplicates_Identifier/multiple_duplicates_identifier.md

 - The output list should only include each duplicate number once, regardless of how many times it appears.
 - If no duplicates are found, the output should be an empty list.

-**Notes:**
+> [!NOTE]
+>

-- Aim for an efficient solution in terms of time and space complexity.
+> - Aim for an efficient solution in terms of time and space complexity.
 If extra space is allowed, consider using a hash table or dictionary.
-- For an **in-place** solution, consider using the input array itself for marking visited elements.
+> - For an **in-place** solution, consider using the input array itself for marking visited elements.